renovatebot/renovate/docs/development/design-decisions.md

 This file documents the design choices as well as configuration options.

+## Intended usage by end-users

+Renovate is intended to be used as an app.
+It should not be used as a library, because it lacks a stable API.

+We do not want to create a stable API, or document our existing API.
+The API and documentation would need a major overhaul each time we refactor our code.

+End users should only depend on the CLI or on the official hosted app.
+The Renovate npm package should only be used as a CLI tool.

 ## Stateless

 A key feature of Renovate is that it does not require any state storage (e.g. on disk or in a database).